abesto/taskproxy/README.md

 I use this to share my tasks not tracked on a Kanban board with my team.
 My setup is:

- * a cronjob on my dev machine that periodically runs 'task sync' which syncs to
+ * a cronjob on my dev machine that periodically runs `task sync` which syncs to
  * a `taskserver` I host, from which in turn reads
  * another cronjob (this time on the server), `task sync`-ing to the user which then runs this application